Boussau/boussau.github.io/tutorials/TP2_JukesCantorHumanChimp/index.md

 ```

-Now, we want to condition the model on the observed count (fix $k = 11$) and sample from the posterior distribution on $T$.
+Now, we want to condition the model on the observed count ($k = 11$) and sample from the posterior distribution on $T$.
 To condition the model, we just  say that we have observed this random variable $k$, and it turns out that its value was 11 -- in other words, we 'clamp' it at this observed value:
 ```
 k.clamp(11)
 ```